MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policies.md

 * Users must have the ability to de-link accounts.

 ### [Xbox Live and Account Privileges (XR-045)](policies/XR045.md)
-Xbox Live provides users with an expected level of privacy and online safety for themselves and their children.
-In order to deliver on that promise, titles must check the Xbox Live service for privileges to complete certain actions on the Xbox Live service or in a title experience.
+Xbox Live promises users a certain level of privacy and online safety for themselves and their children.
+In order to deliver on that promise, titles must check whether the active user has certain privileges before completing certain actions on the Xbox Live service or in a title experience.

 | **Activity**|**ID**|**Privilege Name**|**Notes**|